KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 ### `wrmManifestPath` (Optional)

-A path to a WRM manifest file where the plugin will store a map of objects, including the generated web-resource keys.
+A path to a WRM manifest file where the plugin will store a map of objects.
+Under the `providedDependencies` property is a map of dependencies, including the generated web-resource keys.
-This map is the exact same format that is accepted with `providedDependencies`, so one can use this map as a source for `providedDependencies` in another build:
+This map is the exact same format that is accepted with the `providedDependencies` option above, so one can use this map as a source for `providedDependencies` in another build:

 ```json